IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 3. Test that the new channel works correctly.
 4. Delete the old channel.

-For Channels Versions check [API documentation](https://cloud.ibm.com/apidocs/certificate-manager#channel-versions).
+For Channels Versions, see the [API documentation](https://cloud.ibm.com/apidocs/certificate-manager#channel-versions).

 ## Examples
 {: #examples}